imtoor/javascript-manipulation-of-the-dom-document-object-Model/README.md

 # javascript-manipulation-of-the-dom-document-object-Model
-Javascript Manipulation Of The Dom Document Object Model Course
+Javascript Manipulation Of The Dom Document Object Model Course by Laurence Svekis